 There is no shortage of stressors on our families today.
 A global pandemic, adjusting to working and schooling from home, the grief of losing typical life experiences, plus daily stress from work, finances, and more, are all coming together to create an incredibly anxious moment.
+Especially as we reintegrate back into social life with the pandemic not fully resolved.
 Simply put: Humans have never been more stressed.

 All of this stress can lead to an incredibly lonely experience.
 But it doesn’t have to be this way.